5 Monitoring Tools Every Startup And MVP Should Check Out

 Our toolbox helps us meet our Quality, User Experience, and Sales goals.
 In fact, every time Rookout has installed and implemented a new monitoring tool I came to the immediate realization: we should have added it sooner.

-It’s worth mentioning that most of the tools discussed here won’t set you back more than a $100 a month and won’t take too long to implement.
+It’s worth mentioning that most of the monitoring tools discussed here won’t set you back more than $100 a month and won’t take too long to implement.
 They also work with most frameworks and languages.

 Don’t reinvent the wheel

 You have an early MVP, congrats!
 Without some fundamental visibility, however, how do you know it’s really working the way you intended it to?

 Monitoring tools can be immensely valuable during development, and they are also critical to the product’s success with your customers.
 Fortunately, you don’t have to reinvent the wheel and fall prey to the NIH Syndrome.
 Today’s market is saturated with affordable monitoring options which do not require significant financial resources or developing efforts.
 This means you can start using these tools from day one, getting actionable insights and implementing them to optimize your workflow and product.